 - Using the test questions, their content or information about them for purposes other than your sitting of the test.

-This includes publishing the test questions or any of their content or information about them on the internet, any digital format or otherwise; and/or passing the test questions, any of their content or information about them to third parties.
+This includes publishing the test questions, any of their content or information about them, in any format; and/or passing the test questions, any of their content or information about them to third parties.

 - The giving of false or misleading information.